philterd/philter/docs/docs/redaction/disambiguation.md

 Philterd will apply the redaction for "Washington State University" because it is the longer, more specific span.

-## Contextual Disambiguation
+## Contextual Disambiguation (Entity Type Disambiguation)

-For spans that are identical or partially overlap, Philterd uses contextual disambiguation.
-This allows Philter to look at the words surrounding a sensitive term to determine its most likely type.

-**Examples:**

-*   "I met with **George Washington** today."
-(Likely a Person)
-*   "I am visiting **Washington** next week."
-(Likely a Location)

-Philter analyzes the context to assign higher confidence to the most appropriate filter type for that specific instance.
+When two filters claim the **same** text (identical start and end positions) but assign different types, Philter uses contextual disambiguation to choose between them.
+It compares the words surrounding the span against the context it has learned for each candidate type and selects the most likely one.
+This is the vector-based feature described in detail in [Span Disambiguation](../other_features/span_disambiguation.md).

+For example, if the word "Washington" in "I am visiting Washington next week." is claimed both as a person name and as a location, the surrounding words ("visiting", "next week") favor the location interpretation.

+This applies only to spans covering identical text.
+Spans that merely overlap (one longer than the other) are resolved by the longest-span and confidence rules described above, not by contextual disambiguation.

 ## Confidence Thresholds